 MSc Software Engineering

 Students must vote for projects, if you do not vote for projects you will not be allowed to attend .
-Voting and more information will be presented at the Information Night in October 2021.
+Voting and more information will be presented at the Information Sessions on 4 October 2022.

 NO you cannot attend both Fairs as projects presented at each Fair are specific for your MSc program.
 Additionally external organisations will be looking for students from the programs described by the event.